California AB1825 Supervisor Training

 The 50 employee total is not exclusive to California.
 For instance: if a company has 49 employees working in states other than California and 1 supervisory employee in California, that company would be required to train that one employee under the law.
 The 50 employee total is calculated using all full time, part time, temporary workers and contractors who have worked over 20 consecutive weeks in the current or previous calendar year.

-While the EEOC defines a supervisor as any employee who makes tangible employment decisions, the state of California's definition is considerably more broad.
+While the EEOC defines a supervisor as any employee who makes tangible employment decisions, the state of California's definition is considerably broader.

 Government Code sec.
 12926(s) states "Supervisor" means any individual having the authority, in the interest of the employer, to hire, transfer, suspend, layoff, recall, promote, discharge, assign, reward, or discipline other employees, or the responsibility to direct them, or to adjust their grievances, or effectively to recommend that action.